Calculating Income in Chapter 7 Bankruptcy

 Answering the Question: Do I Make Too Much?

 I hear this question on a regular basis; “Do I make too much to file?”
 Although the question seems basic, the answer is actually quite complex.
 I wanted to write this article to answer an initial consideration, before the above question, that being “how do I calculate my income in preparation of asking “Do I make too much?”
 You see, before we can even address the question of “Do I make too much to file bankruptcy”, we need to properly consider the income that it is that is being used to calculate “too much”.

 The 6 Month Window:

-I’m not sure who coined the phrase “six month window” in bankruptcy, perhaps it was me though I doubt it very seriously.
+I’m not sure who coined the phrase “six-month window” in bankruptcy, perhaps it was me though I doubt it very seriously.
 I use that phrase in speaking with clients here in St. Charles County, to address what period of time is being considered regarding your income and the Chapter 7 and Chapter 13 filing requirements.
-In a bankruptcy, it is the income from that six month window time period that is to be considered in addressing the income requirements for the bankruptcy.
+In a bankruptcy, it is the income from that six-month window time period that is to be considered in addressing the income requirements for the bankruptcy.
 The term refers to the 6 months prior to the month of filing.
 Say for example that you intend to file a Chapter 7 bankruptcy petition on December 23rd.
-In that case, the Bankruptcy Code will required an evaluation of your income for the months of June through November (6 months).
-If you file in January, then that 6 month window would be July through December.
+In that case, the Bankruptcy Code will require an evaluation of your income for the months of June through November (6 months).
+If you file in January, then that 6-month window would be July through December.

 Guss Markwell is a Bankruptcy Attorney in St. Charles County and St. Louis Missouri.
 Call today to schedule a free initial evaluation.